atlanhq/camelot/docs/user/how-it-works.rst

 Lattice
 -------

-Lattice is more deterministic in nature, and does not rely on guesses.
-It can be used to parse tables that have demarcated lines between cells, and can automatically parse multiple tables present on a page.
+Lattice is more deterministic in nature, and it does not rely on guesses.
+It can be used to parse tables that have demarcated lines between cells, and it can automatically parse multiple tables present on a page.

-It starts by converting the PDF page to an image using ghostscript and then processing it to get horizontal and vertical line segments by applying a set of morphological transformations (erosion and dilation) using OpenCV.
+It starts by converting the PDF page to an image using ghostscript, and then processes it to get horizontal and vertical line segments by applying a set of morphological transformations (erosion and dilation) using OpenCV.

 Let's see how Lattice processes the second page of `this PDF`_, step-by-step.